spandey1230/mysql-api-endpoint/README.md

 ## How to use

-Download the progect release https://github.com/emagombe/mysql-api-endpoint/releases set it into a php server to a server and start sending requests to build **path/to/mysql-api-endpoint/endpoint/PhpDataTarget.php**
+Download the progect release https://github.com/emagombe/mysql-api-endpoint/releases set it into a php server to a server and start sending requests to **path/to/mysql-api-endpoint/endpoint/PhpDataTarget.php**

 ## Database settings